jamietre/jamietre.github.io/_posts/2015-8-3-Welcome.md

 I have a SONOS now, after evaluating a lot of other hardware.
 It's great in many ways but not perfect, and still requires dealing with 3rd party software to manage my large music library.

+The [state of affairs](./state-of-affairs) page is meant to keep a catalog of interesting projects and their current state.
+I will add new blog posts with details on anything that I learn about as it comes up, and try to keep the summary up-to-date as well.